Skip to Content

 • Venice with a baby.
 Leave the stroller in your hotel (or your car) and pack a baby carrier instead.

 • Venice with several young children with strollers.
-You may want to skip the narrow streets and the canals and just take a water bus or a taxi boat to St. Mark’s Square and Riva degli Schiavoni.
+You may want to skip the narrow streets and the canals and just take a water bus to St. Mark’s Square and Riva degli Schiavoni.
 It’s quite flat there and you could do quite some sightseeing in that area even with a stroller.

 • Venice with toddlers without a stroller.
 You’ll have to be prepared to walk a lot and carry your kids when necessary.
-When they get tired, you can take a gondola ride and rest your legs a bit.
+When they get tired, you can take a gondola ride or a boat and rest your legs a bit.

 TIP: Based on our experience in Venice with toddlers, I’d say that you shouldn’t plan more than one day in Venice with young children.
 If you take a stroller with you, I also strongly recommend packing a good bicycle lock.
 That way you can leave your stroller behind for a few minutes when necessary.